-A new study in the journal Current opinion in otolaryngology & head and neck surgery (3) suggest that surgeons and clinicians explore multidisciplinary perspectives and initiatives, (it is not just one thing causing the problem and you may need to explore “innovative” and multiple treatments).
+A new study in the journal Current Opinion in Otolaryngology & Head and Neck Surgery (4) suggest that surgeons and clinicians explore multidisciplinary perspectives and initiatives, (it is not just one thing causing the problem and you may need to explore “innovative” and multiple treatments).

 One thing that the researchers suggest as innovative is swallowing exercises.
 This is to build up the muscular structure of the swallowing mechanism.
 To build up muscle you need strong tendons and ligaments.
 You have to deal with the problem of cervical instability.